makilezx/In-Game-Player-Analysis/README.md

 ## Aim

 Through detailed exploration, the main aim is to enhance understanding of how player engagement and monetization efforts intersect within the game ecosystem.

-This involves exploring insights, trends, and patterns, with a specific focus on distinctions in monetization approaches for free-to-play players.
+The primary objective was to investigate the impact of special ads designed to monetize users who typically do not engage with video ads in regular placements and are not in-game payers.

 ## Data

-Simulated data encompasses various fields of in-game engagement, player history, and relevant variables, serving as the starting point for analysis.
+Data encompasses various fields of in-game engagement, player history, and relevant variables, serving as the starting point for analysis.

 ## Analysis

+-